 Yet my view is that, for the most part, when well-thought through digital campaigns are partnered and layered with other marketing activities, more input will mean more results, and the campaign really comes to life.
 The holy grail of marketing is an integrated campaign.
 Easy to say, but sometimes harder to achieve.
 In the UK, research from Kantar finds integrated campaigns are 31% more effective at building brands.
 And messages are more effective when repeated.
 So, let’s consider, that eight-hour window again… When all external promotional avenues align one with a piece of content from a campaign, that’s manipulated, customised and designed accordingly, it’s no longer a small piece of content in an eight-hour ocean.
 It becomes a powerful set of messages.
 A memorable message with cut-through.

-Emma Slaughter, Digital Account Lead
+Emma Walker, Digital Account Lead